awsdocs/aws-cdk-guide/v2/best-practices.md

 These situations can be pernicious because the AWS\-side change might occur after months or years of successful deployments\.
 Suddenly your deployments are failing "for no reason" and you long ago forgot what you did and why\.

 Fortunately, the AWS CDK includes a mechanism called *context providers* to record a snapshot of non\-deterministic values\.
 This allows future synthesis operations to produce exactly the same template as they did when first deployed\.
 The only changes in the new template are the changes that *you* made in your code\.
 When you use a construct's `.fromLookup()` method, the result of the call is cached in `cdk.context.json`\.
 You should commit this to version control along with the rest of your code to make sure that future executions of your CDK app use the same value\.
 The CDK Toolkit includes commands to manage the context cache, so you can refresh specific entries when you need to\.
-For more information, see [Runtime context](context.md)\.
+For more information, see [Context values and the AWS CDK](context.md)\.

 If you need some value \(from AWS or elsewhere\) for which there is no native CDK context provider, we recommend writing a separate script\.
 The script should retrieve the value and write it to a file, then read that file in your CDK app\.
 Run the script only when you want to refresh the stored value, not as part of your regular build process\.